 Yes, my symptoms were extreme and it has changed my life.
 My father’s oesophageal cancer was caused by Barrett’s Oesophagus cells.
 He is now fully in remission however I do feel the surgery has greatly reduced the chances of me getting similar later in life.
 This alone makes the surgery well worth it, however the changes it has brought to my life are truly brilliant and I have never looked back.
 In addition I no longer take any form of medication for my stomach which again can only be a good thing for my other organs, especially as I had not considered the long term effect this may have.

 At the very beginning of my first few consultations I would liked to have spoken to someone who had been through the surgery.
-I feel as though this would have perhaps put my mind at ease and would further show me what I was getting myself in for in the long term and during recover.
+I feel as though this would have perhaps put my mind at ease and would further show me what I was getting myself in for in the long term and during recovery.

 In addition, in my last consultation with Mr Boyle I expressed it appears since surgery I am unable to be sick (which has occured on two occasions - perhaps of my own doing) Mr Boyle believes this is coincidence and I would in fact be able to be sick if required however this is yet to be proven.
 I think it is something worth noting and informing future patients of as a precaution.